 General Circulation Information

 All users must present a valid MTS library card to check out materials.
 This card is issued without cost to the patron.
-Persons with borrowing privileges have assigned PIN number to assist in the use of on-line renewal privileges.
-Lost cards are replaced at a cost of $1.00.
+Persons with borrowing privileges have an assigned PIN number to assist in the use of on-line renewal privileges.
 Please keep the library informed of any change in address.

-Rare books, reference books, periodicals, microfiche or microfilm DO NOT circulate.
+Rare books and reference books DO NOT circulate.

 Materials from the Martin Luther King, Jr. Manuscript collection must be used IN-HOUSE only and CANNOT be photocopied.